Other considerations

 Chrome can also be installed in the same way in PuppEX Jammy64.
 You'll have to install one extra package though - apt install libnss3

-Study ALL installed packages in PuppEX Bookworm64 Mate - 230305
+Study ALL installed packages in PuppEX Noble64 Mate - 241031

 SCREENSHOTS